Read the following information about membership before submitting your application:

 One of the following qualifications is required:

 a) a music degree (e.g. Bachelor of Music or higher) from a recognized post-secondary institution.
-A B.A. in Music degree or equivalent is typically not sufficient on its own unless advanced study can be demonstrated.
+A B.A. or B.Ed. in Music degree or equivalent is typically not sufficient on its own unless additional advanced study can be documented.

 b) an Associate or Licentiate Diploma from a recognized institution